adjust/dev-docs/docs/web/features/recording/events.md

 Partner parameters don't appear in raw data by default.
 You can add the `{partner_parameters}` placeholder to receive them as a single string.
 :::

-Add callback parameters to your event by creating a `partnerParams` array containing `GlobalParam` objects.
+Add partner parameters to your event by creating a `partnerParams` array containing `GlobalParam` objects.

 ```{include} /web/reference/Adjust/recording.md
 :start-after: interface GlobalParams